nordic96/Christopher_Cat/README.md

 # Christopher_Cat
 ### Introduction
-Christopher is one of the project; `Christopher` for familiarising with machine learning and other basic Artificial Intelligence concepts.
+Christopher_Cat is one of the project; `Christopher` for familiarising with machine learning and other basic Artificial Intelligence concepts.

 This repository highly depends on the tutorial provided by Tensorflow.